mnieber/gen/docs/code-generation-steps.rst

 Blocks
 ~~~~~~

-The spec file is called `spec.md` and lives in its own directory,
+The spec file is called `spec.md` and lives in its own spec directory,
 together with a `settings.yml` file.
 The format of the spec file is Markdown.
 The parser treats the spec file as a collection of text blocks,
-where each block corresponds to a section in the file.
-Every block has a title that corresponds to the
+where each block (title) corresponds to a Markdown section (title).
-section title.

 Terms, verbs and relations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~